Types of birds

 Feeding Habits Of The 10 Most Common British Garden Birds

 Insectivores, granivores, omnivores, 10 of the most common British garden birds include all these different types of bird and each has a preferred method of feeding.

 The diminutive Blue Tit is an insectivore but does enjoy seeds and nuts.
 They will frequent a bird table but prefer to get their nuts and seeds from a hanging feeder.
 Peanuts (plain) and sunflower seeds are particular favourites for this type of bird.

 The omnivorous Blackbird is the most commonly spotted type of bird in the UK and will eat from a table though the preference is to feed on the ground.
 Blackbirds love flakes of maize along with mealworms, sunflowers and even meaty dog food!
 They also enjoy many other insects and berries that can be found in the hedgerows.

-The soft hued Collared Dove has only become a common sight in the UK since the 1950s and is a granivore that prefers to feed on the ground though will feed from a bird table if access is easy.
-Cereal grains and small seeds are their preferred food and they like to eat in company so expect to see more than one at a time.
+The soft-hued Collared Dove has only become a common sight in the UK since the 1950s and is a granivore that prefers to feed on the ground though will feed on a bird table if access is easy.
+Cereal grains and small seeds are their preferred food and they like to eat in the company so expect to see more than one at a time.